ebreton/prod-stack/README.md

 #### in common words...

-The web service used `nginx` as gateway on port 80.
-It is responsible for HTTPs redirection, and for any redirections you see fit.
-Most of the traffic will probably be redirected to `traefik`, the container gateway, which also handles the HTTPs encryption.
+`nginx` is the your entry point: it acts as gateway on port 80.
+It is responsible for HTTPs redirection, and for any redirections you see fit (configuration samples are provided in ./etc folder) .
+Most of the traffic will probably be redirected to `traefik`, the container gateway (which handles the HTTPs encryption by the way).

     NAMES               IMAGE                           STATUS ago
     nginx-entrypoint    nginx                           Up 14 minutes ago